Jammintk/taming-knots/content/pages/legal.md

 Everything written on this site, unless stated and marked otherwise, is of my own creation.

-Nothing on this site is made with the use of generative AI.
+Nothing on this site is made with the use of generative AI period.